thebetar/BunVsNode/readme.md

 ## File reading

 In the file reading test something interesting happened.
 While node.js was consistently faster when reading small files, once files got bigger than 100kb, bun took over with a big speed improvement.

+## Using ES modules and CommonJS modules in the same file

+Bun claims to be able to resolve ES modules and commonjs modules in the same file.
+Which it can!
+This is great when using a dependency that somehow still uses common.js in a ES6+ project.